gizemizmir/techcareer-frontend-bootcamp/README.md

 # Techcareer.net Frontend Bootcamp Bitirme Projesi

+EN - It is the Travel website that we have made with my team as part of the frontend bootcamp graduation project organized by Techcareer.net.

-Techcareer.net'in düzenlediği frontend bootcamp bitirme projesi kapsamında takımımla yapmış olduğumuz Travel websitesidir.
+TR - Techcareer.net'in düzenlediği frontend bootcamp bitirme projesi kapsamında takımımla yapmış olduğumuz Travel websitesidir.

 ## Teknolojiler